-19 Relevant requirements may include: fire safety and emergency procedures; pool safety; safety and security measures; maintenance and management of building and equipment, furniture, lighting and ventilation; electrical safety; vehicle safety; physical accessibility, chemical use and storage; infection control; medication storage and management, waste management and food safety.
+&lt;sup>20 Relevant requirements may include: anti-bullying and cyberbullying, fire safety and emergency procedures; pool safety; safety and security measures; maintenance and management of building and equipment, furniture, lighting and ventilation; electrical safety; vehicle safety\; physical accessibility, chemical use and storage; infection control; medication storage and management, waste management and food safety.

-- dates by maintaining a register - appropriately managing the notification of a negative notice and notifications of change in criminal history for any person working in or for the organisation - linking any person who already holds a Yellow Card or Blue Card/Yellow Card Exemption as a result of an engagement with another provider with the organisation. - ☑ Documented and implemented Risk Management Strategy20 that meets requirements of section 49 Disability Services Act 2006. - ☑ Records show that risk assessments are undertaken and service users' safety plans are developed in accordance with relevant practices standards and principles21 and reviewed when required.
+- linking any person who already holds a Yellow Card or Blue Card/Yellow Card Exemption as a result of an engagement with another provider with the organisation. - ☑ Documented and implemented Risk Management Strategy that meets requirements of section 49 Disability Services Act 2006. - ☑ Records show that risk assessments are undertaken and service users' safety plans are developed in accordance with relevant practices standards and reviewed when required.

-Women's Shelters, Mobile Support and Centre Based Support
+Women's Shelters and Non-Accommodation Support Services (Temporary Supported Accommodation - Immediate Mobile Support and Centre Based Support